Info on Careers in Baking and Pastry Arts

 How do I enroll?

-If you are interested in enrolling in the Baking and Pastry Arts program at Dorsey Schools, the first step you should take is meeting with one of our Admissions Representatives.
+If you are interested in enrolling in the Baking and Pastry Arts program at Dorsey College, the first step you should take is meeting with one of our Admissions Representatives.
 Request information online and a member of our team will be back in touch with you shortly.
 You can read more about our Admissions process on our Admissions information page.

 Does your program include certification?